jameshaydon/lawvere/README.md

 ### Products

-We define a new object `Point` with the keyword `ob`, and specify a product using braces:
+Datatypes in `lawvere` are called _objects_ (since they correspond to objects in category theory -- as arrows, as you might have guessed, correspond to morphisms).
+We define a new object `Point` with the keyword `ob`.
+If the object is a product type (or struct, or record), specify it using braces:

 ``` lawvere
 ob Base Point = { x: Float, y: Float }
 ```

-The morphism which projects out the `x` component from `Point` is written `.x`.
-This is supposed to remind one of the `foo.x` notation that is usual in other programming languages, except without anything preceding the dot.
+The arrow which projects out the `x` component from `Point` is written `.x`.
+(Think of the `foo.x` notation that is usual in other programming languages, except without anything preceding the dot.)

 ```
 $ bill -i